Barbu Solacolu: Theoretician and bureaucrat

-As a sign of Solacolu's disengagement from literary life, in 1926 he was stripped of his membership in the Romanian Writers' Society (having joined it in 1920).
-According to Zăstroiu, Solacolu was for a while affiliated with Alexandru Marghiloman's Progressive Conservative Party.
-By April 1924, he had entered Iorga's Democratic Nationalist Party, being welcomed at its public meetings as a member of the "young guard".
-A public auditor at the Ministry of Justice from 1925, and an honorific associate professor at the Academy of Higher-level Commercial Studies, he was also active in Dimitrie Gusti's Social Institute.
-Furthermore, Solacolu held positions in the economic and administrative bureaucracy of Greater Romania, including economic adviser to the ministries of Foreign Affairs and Finance, and commissioner at the National Credit Union.
 Solacolu was becoming known as an independent social and political thinker.
 In 1925, with an article in Țara de Jos, he supported regionalism as an organic and natural setting for national life.
 That year, he traveled to Vălenii de Munte and held a seminary "on Marxism" at Iorga's "summer university".
 A contributor to Gusti's Arhiva pentru Știință și Reformă Socială, he was quoted for his 1929 critical study of Henri de Man and Marxian Revisionism.
 Before October 1932, Solacolu had joined the Constantin Argetoianu-led Agrarian Union Party (PUA), putting out its newspaper, Pământul Nostru; he had split with Iorga, who, in return, scolded him publicly.
 He ran unsuccessfully in the December 1933 election, as head of the PUA list for the Assembly of Deputies in Tighina County; the list took 1,621 from a total of approximately 39,000 votes cast, and Solacolu was therefore not among the five PUA deputies emerging from that race.

-Solocolu attended the Thessaloniki International Fair of September 1938, as a delegate for the General Union of Romanian Industrialists (UGIR).
+In July 1938, Solocolu was serving on the National What Commission, which was presided upon by agronomist Gheorghe Ionescu-Sisești, and which organized agricultural competition across Romania.
+He then attended the Thessaloniki International Fair of September, as a delegate for the General Union of Romanian Industrialists (UGIR).
 In December, he became UGIR's secretary.
 By then, he was publicizing his own ideas about the crisis of capitalism, which, he argued, had been rendered inevitable by monopolistic tendencies and the Great Depression.
 During the first months of World War II, he was arguing that "technological gigantism" and the Soviet five-year plans had made it impossible for Romania not to embrace a planned economy.